 Beeghly Library and the Instructional Resource Center (IRC) support the education, research, and information needs of the Heidelberg University community.
 In addition to its physical holdings of print and media formats, the library provides extensive access to electronic books, journals, and research databases.
 Membership in the OPAL and OhioLINK library consortia allows access to the combined collections of 121 Ohio university and college libraries.
 Services include in-person and virtual reference assistance, access to on-site and off-site information, and library research classes.
 The library web site provides access to the Library Catalog, research databases, and information on services.
-Circulation policies for items owned by Beeghly Library and for items borrowed from other OhioLINK and OPAL Libraries are also available on the library web site.
+Circulation policies for items owned by Beeghly Library and for items borrowed from other OhioLINK and OPAL Libraries are also available on the library website.

-The Instructional Resource Center provides materials and equipment, as well as personalized instruction in preparing media projects, and use of the equipment.
-The IRC collection includes a sample school textbook collection, and children's big books, in addition to the library's collection of children's fiction and juvenile non-fiction titles.
-The IRC hours, services and fees are listed on the university website.
+The Instructional Resource Center provides materials and equipment, as well as personalized instruction in preparing media projects and use of the equipment.
+The IRC collection includes a sample school textbook collection, and children's big books.

 The University Archives, housed in University Hall, is a division of Beeghly Library.
 Their services include collecting and maintaining documents and materials on the history of the university, assisting individuals researching Heidelberg, creating displays about Heidelberg, and hosting groups interested in the history of the institution and the archival collections.
-The hours and fees for services are listed on the Archives website.